 We have no influence over it, but we feel it’s a great way of showing people we care about what we do, we’re good at it and that our sellers, buyers, tenants and landlords feel the same.

-And we’re also proud to have been recognised by the Best Estate Agent Guide 2019 & 2021 as Excellent for our lettings service.
+And we’re also proud to have been recognised by the Best Estate Agent Guide in 2019 & 2021, and in 2022 as Exceptional for our lettings service.

 We are one of only a few East London estate agents who have signed up voluntarily for the Client Money Protect (CMP) scheme which protects our clients’ money.